jatacid/admin-page-spider/readme.txt

 == Upgrade Notice ==

-= 1.06 =
+= 1.07 =
-New This Version: Fixed a fatal syntax error some people were experiencing!
+New This Version: Admins only!
+No more non-functioning links available to non admin users and much more!